flipt-io/flipt/README.md

 1. GRPC
 1. REST API

-To figure out which best supports your use case and how to get client(s) in your prefered language, see the [Integration](https://flipt.dev/integration/) docs.
+To figure out which best supports your usecase and how to get client(s) in your preferred language, see the [Integration](https://flipt.dev/integration/) docs.

 #### Official Clients